jjlastra/HESML/README.md

 References:

 [1] Lastra-Díaz, J. J., García-Serrano, A., Batet, M., Fernández, M. and Chirigati, F. (2017).
 HESML: a scalable ontology-based semantic similarity measures library with a set of reproducible experiments and a replication dataset.
-Information Systems. http://dx.doi.org/10.1016/j.is.2017.02.002
+Information Systems 66, 97-118. http://dx.doi.org/10.1016/j.is.2017.02.002

 [2] Lastra-Díaz, J. J., & García-Serrano, A. (2015).
 A novel family of IC-based similarity measures with a detailed experimental survey on WordNet.
 Engineering Applications of Artificial Intelligence Journal, 46, 140-153. http://dx.doi.org/10.1016/j.engappai.2015.09.006